JashDuck/Hotkey-Script/README.md

 # Hotkey-Script
->This is something I use on a regular basis.
+>This is something I use multiple times every day.

 Script that allows me to do many things with just hotkeys.